 It’s important to verify that your case is worth pursuing before you go to the trouble and expense of hiring a medical malpractice attorney.
 Ask a medical expert to review your case.
 They’ll provide their professional opinion on whether mistakes were made that could have been avoided with better care.
 Many states now require a certificate of merit before a medical malpractice case can be filed in court.

 Speak to an Experienced Medical Malpractice Attorney

-The majority of medical malpractice cases are settled out of court, but it’s always best to hire a good attorney to push for the right settlement.
+Most medical malpractice cases are settled out of court, but it’s always best to hire a good attorney to push for the right settlement.
 Attorneys have many resources and can do things like expediting the retrieval of medical records from clinics and hospitals using service providers like American Retrieval Company.

 Experienced attorneys can advise you at every stage of the process.
 They’ll tell you if your case is strong enough to go to court, and accordingly, advise you to settle out of court for the maximum amount if that’s the best strategy.